 Expressive Arts Focusing - Creative Compassion Blog January 8, 2023 ©Freda Blob

-Art is a pathway to Relational Empathy when worst trauma is sealing us down.
-Art is a bridge to life saving connectedness.
-Art, even coming along as imaginative art, is an act of living
+Art can be a pathway to Relational Empathy when the worst of trauma seals us down.
+Art is a bridge to lifesaving connectedness.
+Even imaginative art is an act of living

-Late in life I dream of a fellow prisoner in a concentration camp secretly passing over to me a drawing as a reminder that no matter what, I am not alone
+Late in life, I dream of a fellow prisoner in a concentration camp secretly passing a drawing to me as a reminder that, no matter what, I am not alone

-The scenery never happend to me in life.
-How come that my dream force puts me at a place like this with a stranger from the men's camp offering me a gift of love?
+This never happened to me in real life.
+Why does my dream place me in a situation like this, with a stranger from the men's camp offering me a gift of love?

-His picture shows his face on a piece of wrapping paper.
-It is created roughly with chalk crumbs (in the primary colors of yellow, red and blue).
-The picture is small enough to be carried under my cloth.
-It has been made just for this
+His picture is drawn on a piece of wrapping paper.
+It was roughly created with chalk crumbs in the primary colors of yellow, red, and blue.
+The picture is small enough to carry under my clothes.
+It was made just for this

-Carrying it around at women's camp I feel less frightened.
-The man's self protrait is like a true friend and companion encouraging me to keep up hope
+Carrying it around at the women's camp makes me feel less frightened.
+The man's self-portrait is like a true friend and companion, encouraging me to keep hope alive

-The scenery of this dream could be interpreted as a symbolization of a woman's animus shifting from a negative force to positive support.
-But such depth-oriented interpretation is missing out the implicit power of the dream.
-Taking the dream force as the overal life force (Eugene Gendlin), I see the dream as an answer on how to heal from aesthetic trauma
+This dream's scenery could be interpreted as symbolizing a woman's animus shifting from a negative force to positive support.
+However, this depth-oriented interpretation overlooks the implicit power of the dream.
+Taking the dream force as the overall life force, as Eugene Gendlin suggests, I see the dream as an answer to the question of how to heal from aesthetic trauma

 What do I mean by 'aesthetic trauma'?

-Atmospheres of our surrounding can hold something we react to with trauma response because something has happened and it happend not to us.
-Background feelings (occuring e.g. in dreams) speak of such kind of atmospheres.
-Trauma hidden in vage atmospheres is very hard to grasp as no trauma event has happened we can recall
+The atmosphere of our surroundings can trigger a traumatic response because something happened, and it happened not to us.
+Background feelings (occurring, for example, in dreams) speak of such atmospheres.
+Trauma hidden in vague atmospheres is difficult to grasp because no specific traumatic event occurred that we can recall.

-Our senses are an open system to all kinds of environmental aesthetic input, input of the current situation and input from across generations.
-We bodily respond to aesthetic inputs of all kind, and the inputs can hold trauma material.
-Our body does respond due to the fact that we as humans are aesthetic animals having an 'animal body' (Eugene Gendlin).
-The term 'aesthetic trauma' is standing for this phenomenon
+Our senses are open systems that receive all kinds of environmental aesthetic input, including input from the current situation and from across generations.
+We respond bodily to all of these aesthetic inputs, and their input can contain trauma material.
+Our bodies respond because we are aesthetic animals with an 'animal body' (Eugene Gendlin).
+The term 'aesthetic trauma' refers to this phenomenon.

-I am a school kid sleeping in the family room (the couch is my bed for 16 years).
-I am looking up at a hudge oil painting in a golden frame hanging at the wall.
-The picture is showing a dark landscape painted in wild strokes
+I am a school kid who sleeps on the couch in the family room (for 16 years, this couch has been my bed). look up at a huge oil painting in a golden frame hanging on the wall.
+The painting shows a dark landscape with wild brushstrokes

-Waking up at night I have to turn away from the picture.
+When I wake up at night, I have to turn away from the painting.
 It is frightening.
-Waves of anxiety are flooding me.
-Comfort through caregivers is out of reach
+Waves of anxiety flood me.
+Finding comfort through caregivers is out of reach

-My coping strategy is to let my eyes slide along the patterns of the persian carpet on the floor in front of the couch.
-Those patterns are real, colorful and repetitive.
-At the edge of the carpet they go on and on like an endless caravan, defining a rectangle.
-This rectangle is serving as a holding container
+My coping strategy is to trace the patterns of the Persian carpet on the floor in front of the couch with my eyes.
+Those patterns are real, colorful, and repetitive.
+At the edge of the carpet, they continue endlessly, defining a rectangle.
+This rectangle serves as a holding container

-The animal shapes are helpers.
-They allow me to escape to a space of imagination that is friendly (they put me to a desert under the sun).
-Out there the shapes are getting alive.
-They become living creatures carrying me on their backs
+The carpet patterns show shapes that I decide are little animals.
+These animal shapes are my helpers.
+They allow me to escape to a friendly imaginative space (they transport me to a desert under the sun).
+Out there, the shapes come to life.
+They become living creatures that carry me on their backs

-I follow the marks with my eyes as if painting them in detail.
-I do repetetive imaginative painting.
-It is a kind of re-experiencing over and over again what feels good.
-I am on escape road calming myself down with an imaginative brush on threads of indian yellow, red and blue
+I follow the shapes with my eyes, as if painting them in detail.
+I engage in repetitive imaginative painting.
+It's a way of re-experiencing what feels good.
+I am on a escape road, calming myself down with an imaginative brush on threads of Indian yellow, red, and blue

-I am a young adult when my father reveals that the picture has not been purchased.
-The oil painting has been produced by one of the family hobby artists (there were two).
-It was the biggest painting of the family artwork and it differed in style
+I am a young adult when my father reveals that the painting was not purchased.
+The oil painting was produced by one of the family hobby artists—there were two.
+It was the largest and most different in style of all the family artwork

-My greatuncle had painted the picture shortly before he shot himself with a pistol in Nazi Germany.
-He had been a pharmacist and a respectable member of the city council, painting for leisure.
-He was excluded from city council and expropriated though he decided to divorce from his wife to keep his pharmacy.
-She then was deported and 'just disapeared' (family statement)
+My great-uncle painted the picture shortly before shooting himself with a pistol in Nazi Germany.
+He was a pharmacist and a respected city council member who painted for fun.
+He was excluded from the city council.
+He divorced his wife to keep his pharmacy but was expropriated.
+His wife was then deported and 'just disappeared' (family statement)

-Decades later I realize that my body has felt the historical Befindlichkeit of this artist ancestor as a strong background feeling of horror.
-It has been implicit in the art aesthetics, invading the body
+Decades later, I realized that my body had felt the historical Befindlichkeit of this artistic ancestor as an underlying sense of horror.
+This feeling was implicit in the aesthetic of his art, invading my body

-My body wisdom has served me wonderfully when being exposed to his painting.
-It has helped to find ressources in ornamentic art craft bridging to imagination and peace
+My body's wisdom has served me well when I was exposed to his painting.
+It has helped me find resources in ornamental arts, bridging to imagination and peace

-My dream illustrates how to escape from transgenerational and aesthetic trauma.
-Life force is stepping in when dialoging with arts is possible and taken at risk
+My dream illustrates how to escape transgenerational and aesthetic trauma.
+Life force steps in when there is art, and dialogue with art is possible and embraced

-Trauma healing needs to connect to another person in order to reconnect us to life.
-When there is no other person around, this supportive other can be someone living behind a picture.
-The presence of this person comes through like a portrait of its maker, even on a scrap of shabby paper.
-Connecting with the artist-within-the-picture makes him and me one people, and a feeling of Us can emerge
+Trauma healing requires connecting with another person to reconnect us to life.
+When there is no one around, this supportive presence can be found in a person behind a picture.
+This person's presence comes through like the portrait of its creator, even on a scrap of shabby paper.
+Connecting with the artist within the picture unites the artist and the viewer, creating a sense of 'Us'

-There sure is more in the dream than I can tell.
-The overt message is the image of a man sharing his self-made portrait to keep one of his fellows alive.
-This image is a strong symbol of Relational Empathy and courageous empowerment.
-It is depicting an inner place where deep compassion and resilience come from
+There is certainly more to the dream than I can describe.
+The overt message is an image of a man sharing his self-made portrait to help one of his peers.
+This image symbolizes Relational Epathy and courageous empowerment.
+It depicts an inner place where compassion and resilience generate

 © Freda Blob https://www.artsfocusing.com/creative-compassion/blog